denoland/deno/docs/typescript/runtime.md

 `Deno.emit()` is also capable of providing output similar to `deno bundle` on the command line.
 This is enabled by setting the _bundle_ option to `"esm"`.
-(Currently Deno only supports bundling as a single file ES module, but there are plans to add support for an IIFE bundle format as well):
+(Currently Deno supports bundling as a single file ES modulee (`"esm"`) or a single file self contained script we executes in an immediately invoked function when loaded (`"iife"`))

 ```ts
 const { files, diagnostics } = await Deno.emit("./mod.ts", {